 Stronger out-bound marketing: Banks now proactively call corporate and VIP clients and send timely messages or notifications of operational changes, taking a robust out-bound marketing approach to building relationships.
+They use branded caller id so clients know it’s them.
 Banks also launched “Automatic Extension of Fix-Term Deposit” service (which is receiving great response from clients), removing the hassle and stress of banking.

 Our findings confirm there are many similarities between the initiatives implemented in China and North America, with both placing a strong emphasis on social distancing and removing any risk of infection through human contact with staff, other customers or in-branch technology.
 Since testing and social distancing are key to restarting the economy and minimizing the risk of a second pandemic wave, the ability to test and isolate individuals showing COVID-19 symptoms, as seen in China, needs to be embraced in North America.